technik-nmit/TeamDedSec/README.md

 # TeamDedSec
 SplitIt app for RVCE Hacks by Team DedSec
+Problem Statement : In a few words, the app is made is such that it allows a group of individuals in keeping track of their group spending on a trip.

 First Commit : Created a new repo and added the project